puppetlabs/puppet-docs/source/puppet/4.1/reference/environments_configuring.markdown

 The Puppet master will only look for environments in certain directories, listed by [the `environmentpath` setting][environmentpath] in puppet.conf.
 The default value for `environmentpath` is `$codedir/environments`. ([See here for info on the codedir][codedir].)

-If `environmentpath` isn't set, environments will be disabled completely.

 If you need to manage environments in multiple directories, you can set `environmentpath` to a colon-separated list of directories.
-(For example: `$confdir/temporary_environments:$confdir/environments`.)
+(For example: `$codedir/temporary_environments:$codedir/environments`.)
 When looking for an environment, Puppet will search these directories in order, with earlier directories having precedence.

 Note that if multiple copies of a given environment exist in the `environmentpath`, Puppet will use the first one.
 It won't use any content from the other copies.